Finschia/finschia-sdk/README.md

 ```
 make build
 make install

-simd version    # you can see the version!
+# you can see the version!
+simd version
 ```

 **Configure**
 ```
-sh init_node.sh sim
+sh init_node.sh sim {N(number of nodes), default=1}
 ```

 **Run**
 ```
-simd start      # run a node
+# run a node
+simd start --home ~/.simapp/simapp0

+# If N is larger than 1, run all node.
+# simapp0 has other nodes as persistant_peer.
+simd start --home ~/.simapp/simapp0
+simd start --home ~/.simapp/simapp1
+...
 ```

 **Visit with your browser**